Activation Function Design Sustains Plasticity in Continual Learning: Case Study 2: Desaturation Dynamics Under Shocks

 \textbf{Two-sided penalty.} Activations that saturate on \emph{both} sides (Sigmoid, Tanh) suffer the worst shocks: they show the largest peak saturated fraction and AUSC (Fig.~\ref{fig:h2_2_two_sided_penalty}, left/right), and fail to desaturate in roughly half of runs (49.8\%).
 One-sided (Kink\footnote{By \emph{kink} we mean continuous but not differentiable at $x{=}0$ ($C^0$ but not $C^1$; e.g., ReLU, Leaky-ReLU).
 By \emph{smooth} we mean at least once differentiable at $x{=}0$ ($C^1{+}$; e.g., ELU, Swish).}) \emph{non-zero-floor} rectifiers (Leaky-ReLU, PReLU, RReLU) recover far more reliably (non-recovery $\approx$ 13.3\%).
 One-sided (Smooth) (ELU, CELU, SELU) sit between these extremes: when they recover, they do so quickly (Fig.~\ref{fig:h2_2_two_sided_penalty}, middle), but failures still occur frequently at strong shocks.
 Overall, a single hard saturation boundary is less harmful than two; maintaining a non-zero derivative floor on the negative side remains the most protective.

 \textbf{The width of the dead band predicts shock sensitivity.} Beyond the findings of derivative floor and sidedness, we ask how \emph{much} of the input range of an activation produces nearly zero gradients.
-We define a \emph{Dead-Band Width (DBW)} as the fraction of a typical pre-activation range (e.g., [-100, 100]) where the magnitude of the activation's first derivative, $\lvert\varphi'(x)\rvert$ falls below certain threshold, $\epsilon < 10^{-3}$.
-Analytically computed DBW, $|\varphi'(x)|<10^{-3}$, strongly tracks desaturation outcomes across activations: it correlates with AUSC ($r=0.81,\;p=0.0016$) and with non-recovery ($r=0.84,\;p=0.0013$).
-Intuitively, wider dead bands expose more inputs to vanishing gradients during shocks, prolonging saturation and increasing failure rates (see App.~\ref{sec:h2_3_dead_band}).
+We define a \emph{Dead-Band Width ($DBW$)} as the fraction of a typical pre-activation range (e.g., [-100, 100]) where the magnitude of the activation's first derivative, $\lvert\varphi'(x)\rvert$ falls below certain threshold, $\epsilon < 10^{-3}$.
+Analytically computed $DBW$, $|\varphi'(x)|<10^{-3}$, strongly tracks desaturation outcomes across activations.

+We hypothesize that this analytically derived $DBW$ will positively correlate with experimentally observed adverse saturation dynamics.
+Intuitively, a wider intrinsic dead-band means pre-activation scaling shocks are more likely to push numerous units into these unresponsive, vanishing-gradient regions and keep them there.
+This, in turn, diminishes the network's ability to desaturate, which we expect to manifest as a greater overall saturation impact (higher AUSC) and increased non-recovery rates.

+Figure \ref{fig:h2_3_dead_band_score} strongly supports this hypothesis, revealing that the analytical Dead-Band Width Score is strongly and significantly correlated with adverse saturation outcomes.
+Activations with a higher $DBW$ experience a greater overall saturation impact (Avg.
+AUSC, $r=0.81,\;p=0.0016$) and are much more likely to fail recovery entirely (Avg.
+SF Non-Recovery Rate, $r=0.84,\;p=0.0013$). $DBW$ does not predict recovery speed.
+Successful desaturation, when it occurs, is consistently fast (around one epoch) and shows no correlation with the $DBW$.
+This suggests the $DBW$ score predicts the likelihood and severity of saturation, but not the speed of recovery.